These brainstorming topics are a great place to start if you are looking for a new creative idea for your writing work.

 If you’re looking for the next great idea with your group, consider listing the bad ideas first.
 This gives you room to state an idea that you think is bad, but it might actually be good, but it also lets you get all of your creativity out.
 Often, you will find some gems even within those ideas you think are bad.

 Remember, brainstorming aims to get all of the topics out.
 Some won’t be important to your writing or your project, but stating them is a good starting point.
-If you’re brainstorming in a group, letting them state all of their bad ideas first is a good way to break the ice and make people feel less inhibited about sharing their real ideas.
+If you’re brainstorming in a group, letting them state their bad ideas first is a good way to break the ice and make people feel less inhibited about sharing their real ideas.

 In marketing, you often start with a big idea or promotion, but you need to find a way to get that idea or promotion into the minds and eyes of your target audience.
 You can use a brainstorming session to do this.